Fundamental Business Concepts scope Bank reference data model.

 A screenshot of the JPMC Call Report in Excel.

-The Entity Schedule, “ENT” has reference data about the reporting Bank.
-For this exercise, our data requirements are the Entity schedule data items, plus additional reference data about the FFIEC, already in the FIBO.
+The Entity Schedule, “ENT,” has reference data about the reporting Bank.
+For this exercise, our data requirements are the Entity schedule data items, plus additional reference data on the FFIEC, which is already in the FIBO.

 We draw a simple diagram of our sample data.

 FDIC Certificate 628 identifies JPM Chase as a registered bank.
 The Certificate is registered in the FDIC Institution Directory.
 The FDIC registered the Certificate, and thus JPMC.
-JPMC has the identity of JPMC NA, the legal entity.
+JPMC has the legal identity of JPMC NA.
 Note the distinction between what JPMC is—a legal entity—and what JPMC does—taking deposits.
-The Legal Entity has a registered address with the US as the country.
+The Legal Entity has a registered address in the US.
 JPMC NA has a Legal Entity Identifier (LEI).
 The corporation has $176 billion in issued capital.

 15 Fundamental Business Concepts